 Songs / Story

 Every song has it's own story.
 At Citizen Songwriters, every song we write is carefully co-created with participants in projects enabling the skills they learnt to be put into practice.
 The songs are written about the subjects that matter to people, whether the events that have shaped their lives such as migrating thousands of miles, or the places that have influenced their lives, or the people that have played a role in their upbringing.
-The process of writing the song itself is usually a story - a story of people coming together, getting to know each other, sharing something of their lives, learning something new and inevitably journeying somewhere new.
+The process of writing the song itself becomes its own story - a story of people coming together, getting to know each other, sharing something of their lives, learning something different and inevitably journeying somewhere new.

 Have a listen to the song on the left-hand side and read more about the stories behind the song on the right-hand side!